 What You Need

 - Smart Battery Charger (Amazon Link Ad) (under 2 amp @ 12 volts)

 - Water Resistant Extension Cord (Amazon Link Ad)

-- Splitter if charging more then one ski at a time
+- A splitter if charging more than one ski at a time

 - Or use a Solar Charger as we talk about below

 How Often to Charge a Jet Ski Battery?